-The New Forest is a former royal hunting area located about 10 minutes from the city of Southampton.
+The New Forest is a former royal hunting area located about 10 minutes with Southampton Cruise Tours.
 It was created in 1079 by William I (known as William the Conqueror) as a hunting area, principally of deer.

 It is a unique area of historical, ecological and agricultural significance, and retains many of the rural practices conceded by the Crown in historical times to local people.
 Principal of these is the pasturing of ponies, cattle, pigs and donkeys in the open Forest by local inhabitants known as commoners.
 The New Forest has also been an important source of timber for the Crown.